robinrowe/zxing-cpp/README.md

 # ZXing C++ Port

 ZXing is great at reading barcodes and QR codes.
 It is a library and has two console programs.
 Portable to Linux, Windows and MacOS.
-If you want a GUI, there's an example that comes with Qt.'
+If you want a GUI, there's an example that comes with Qt.

     ./build/Release/zxing-cv.exe
     ./build/Release/zxing.exe